Flight: Malindo Air OD 308

 I flew with Malindo Air from Kuala Lumpur to Bali.
 I compared flights online with Skyscanner and they were the cheapest, and also flying at a reasonable hour of the day.
 I had never flown with Malindo, which was another reason I picked them.
 I like to try out different airlines if it’s an option, and I there there is no points benefit from any airline.

 Malindo is part of the Lion Group, which I have flown with before.
-I went with Thai Lion Air from Chiang Mai to Bangkok, which remains as the airline with the lest amount of leg room I’ve flown in.
+I went with Thai Lion Air from Chiang Mai to Bangkok, which remains as the airline with the least amount of legroom I’ve flown in.
 I have also flown with Wings Air in Indonesia.
 I haven’t flown with Lion Air, which was the airline that belly-flopped in the water short of Denpasar in 2013.
 Expats always seem to complain about them as well so I went in with low expectations about Malindo.
 It turned out that Malindo exceeded my expectations, even before I arrived at the airport.

 We boarded via an air bridge.

 Upon boarding, I was surprised to see there were personal entertainment units on the flight.